2016 Kia Sportage gets amped

 Steph's Kia came with a factory subwoofer mounted behind the right-side panel in the cargo area, but it just wasn't giving her the bass she really wanted.
 AudioFrog and AudioControl to the rescue again.

-To give her new sub full, dedicated power, we added an AudioControl Epicenter 600 mono amplifier into the mix.
-It brought two main benefits to the table.
-First, it features AudioControl's Epicenter bass restoration technology.
+To give her new sub full, dedicated power, we added an AudioControl mono amplifier into the mix.
 It's often the case that factory stereos limit the bass level as you raise the volume to keep from damaging the cheap factory speakers found in most cars.
-Epicenter technology keeps that from happening when you use it with aftermarket equipment.
+AudioControl's bass restoration keeps that from happening when you use it with aftermarket equipment.

 Choosing wires that matched the factory subwoofer wire colors helped keep things nice and organized.
 I tapped into the wires right at the factory sub's input harness.

-Next, it was time to connect the sub to the Epicenter — in this case, an AudioFrog GS12D2 12" sub with dual 2-ohm voice coils.
-This allowed me to wire the voice coils in parallel to achieve a 1-ohm load.
-I connected it to the amp's speaker outputs, fired up the system, and...holy moly.
+Next, it was time to connect the amp to the 12" AudioFrog subwoofer.
+I fired up the system and...holy moly.
 The sub began pounding, even with the amp's gain set all the way down.
-It hit hard, played loud, and, after setting the low-pass crossovers to about 75 Hz, played with satisfyingly musical accuracy.
+It hit hard, played loud, and after setting the low-pass crossovers to about 75 Hz, played with satisfyingly musical accuracy.
 Oh, it was good.

 A note on amplifier installation